swiftlang/swift/docs/ModulesBuild.rst

 Interpreted Mode
 ----------------

 The Swift compiler also supports being used as an interpreter through use of the ``-i`` flag.
-In this mode, the single input file is parsed in :ref:`executable mode`.
-As with compilation, files can be explicitly imported within the source using ``import``, or made implicitly visible through the use of a :ref:`module source list`.
+In this mode, the single input file is parsed in :ref:`executable mode <executable-mode>`.
+As with compilation, files can be explicitly imported within the source using ``import``, or made implicitly visible through the use of a :ref:`module source list <module-source-list>`.
 However, in interpreter mode *all imported source files* are processed for code generation, since there's no chance to link separate object files later.

 Swift source files support the Unix convention of a `shebang`__ line at the top of the file; this line will be recognized and skipped in the compiler's